adamjakab/BeetsPluginGoingRunning/README.md

 # Going Running (beets plugin)

-*** !!!
-NOT YET USABLE !!! ***

 *A [beets](https://github.com/beetbox/beets) plugin for insane obsessive-compulsive music geeks.*

 The *beets-goingrunning* plugin is for runners.
-It lets you to configure different training activities based on speed and duration and attempts to create you a list of songs for that training.
+It lets you configure different training activities by filtering songs based on their speed(bpm) and duration and attempts to create a list of songs for that training.

 ## Installation